Aman34772/devTinder/homework.md

 validate data in signup API
 Install bcrypt package
-Create a passwordHash using bcrypt.hash & save the user is encrypted password
+Create a passwordHash using bcrypt.hash & save the user is encrypted password Create login API
+Compare passwords and throw errors if email or password is invalid